Things to do close to Sydney

 Port Stephens Dolphins

-Rather than go straight back to Sydney from the Hunter Valley why not say ‘tuna’ to a Port Stephens dolphin?
-Numerous boats have nets you can climb into to get a little closer (and potentially a lot colder).
-Hanging off of the boat might just be what you need to kill off your hangover.
+Rather than go straight back to Sydney from the Hunter Valley why not drop by to see some of Port Stephen’s dolphins?
+Numerous boats have nets you can climb into to get a little closer.
 You could also get seriously lucky and spot a whale.
 Most of the boats are run out of Nelson Bay.
-And as a bonus – Port Stephens has small but beautiful white sandy beaches and is quite picturesque.
+Port Stephens also has beautiful white sandy beaches and is quite picturesque.

 Swim with Wild Dolphins